SriDev2516/aws_solution_sa_notes/1-aws-fundamentals/ebs.md

     - A block storage (just like EBS)
     - Can not be increased in size
     - An ephemeral storage (risk of data loss if hardware fails)

+### Additional Information About Instance Stores

+- You can specify instance store volumes for an instance only when you launch it.
+- You can't detach an instance store volume from one instance and attach it to a different instance.
+- The data in an instance store persists only during the lifetime of its associated instance.
+If an instance reboots (intentionally or unintentionally), data in the instance store persists.
+- If you create an Amazon Machine Image (AMI) from an instance, the data on its instance store volumes isn't preserved

 ## EBS RAID Options